-IN-LINE BRACING - Whenever you fence a long, straight run you should install a brace post every 2400 feet.
+IN-LINE BRACING - Whenever you fence a long, straight run you need to terminate and install a brace system every 2000 feet to maintain tension on the Braid TM .

-Proper bracing will increase the effectiveness of your fence and reduce maintenance caused by post shifting.
-Incorrect or insufficient bracing will lead to fence failure and may be dangerous to your horses.
-If you are unsure of how to brace and/or your soil conditions please call us at 1-888-430-3330 for assistance.
+Proper Bracing will increase the effectiveness of your fence and reduce maintenance caused by post shifting.
+Incorrect or insufficient bracing may lead to fence failure and may be dangerous to you and your horses.
+If you are unsure of how to brace or are unsure of your soil conditions please call us at 1-888-430-3330 for assistance.

 After properly clearing the area you intend to fence, install all corner, end and gate posts.
 We recommend your posts be at least 5" to 6" in diameter (pressure treated for longevity).
-How deep to sink the post depends on the kind of soil and the exposure to frost in winter.
+How deep to set the posts will depend on the type of soil and the exposure to frost in winter.
+Ensure all bracing has been completed BEFORE proceeding with installing ElectroBraid TM .

 Posts should be set a minimum of 3 feet into the soil.
-In areas where ground does freeze, posts must be set to extend below the frost line.
-Failure to do so may cause your posts to shift, allowing the tension on the Braid $^{\text{m}}$ to relax.
+In areas where the ground does freeze, posts must be set to extend below the frost line.
+Failure to do so may cause your posts to shift, allowing the tension on the BraidTM to relax.
 In loose soil conditions such as sand or mud, consider cementing your posts or driving them deeper.
+Please check with your county office or contractor to determine the local frost line or possible special bracing needs based on your specific soil or geographic area.